rlogwood/rails_templates/README.md

 fast moving parts of the eco system.
 Trying to find the right combination of commands, gems and yarn packages to make things work, can be a time consuming exercise and one where you'll find conflicting advice at times.
-A working template is like a fresh batch of warm cookies, they're good to eat and well baked :) If you like the idea of having the Rails community have a wide variety of good cookies to eat, let's collaborate! :)
+A working template is like a fresh batch of warm cookies, they're good to eat and well baked :) If you like the idea of providing the Rails community have a wide variety of good cookies to eat, let's collaborate! :)

 NOTE: These templates are a WIP and there have been no releases yet